Canetti-menagerie

 • The “score” consists of performance instructions; source material for improvisation may be found in the individual Canetti character studies.

-Performance of Canetti-menagerie, in an extended realization with six studies after Elias Canetti; Northern Illinois University (DeKalb, IL), 9 March 2023.
+Performance of Canetti-menagerie, in an extended realization with narrator and six solo studies after Elias Canetti; Northern Illinois University, 9 March 2023.

 Score: